Conorbeamish/conor-climbs/README.md

 *Authored by Conor Beamish*

-A personal climbing blog built using Gatsby and WordPress as a headless CMS
+A personal climbing blog built using Gatsby and Sanity as a headless CMS